 Price: $8 to $10

 The Myskgräs comforter is almost impossibly cheap, starting at $8 for a twin.
-Ikea does note that it has less filling and is meant for hot sleepers or warm weather.
-Still, buyers reviewing the comforter on Amazon say there are just too many downsides: It shifts around too much inside a duvet cover; the polypropylene fabric is scratchy; and durability is questionable at best.
+Ikea does note that it has less filling than a typical comforter and is meant for hot sleepers or warm weather.
+Still, buyers reviewing the comforter on Amazon say there are just too many downsides: It shifts around too much inside a duvet cover; the polypropylene fabric is scratchy; and the durability is questionable at best.

 For Apartment Therapy readers, this crib's simple lines make it a no-brainer in any modern nursery.
 Parenting blog The Wise Baby raves about how well it's held up over three years and two children.
-(If you're worried a cheap crib can't be safe, don't be: All models sold in the U.S. have to meet the same guidelines.)
+(If you're worried a cheap crib won't be safe, don't be: All models sold in the United States have to meet the same guidelines.)

 Despite its perennial popularity, the Klippan loveseat is just not all that comfortable, some Aussie reviewers say.
 Although they appreciate the clean lines and ability to accommodate three adults, the awkward backrest and hard foam make the Klippan better for kids or spaces where it won't see heavy, prolonged use.

 Price: $20 and up

 Get the crisp, clean look of white hotel linens for less with the Dvala duvet cover, which costs a modest $25 for a full/queen size and two pillowcases.
 The Dvala beats out other cheap duvet covers in tests by Wirecutter, where it earns praise for staying cool and relatively wrinkle-free.

 The Hemnes line is certainly priced right, with classic styling that draws buyers in.
 While reviewers praise the dressers, the bed frame gets much poorer marks.
 It just isn't built to last, they say, with flimsy material that can't handle the weight of a mattress and a couple of adults night after night.